 Next, trim the edge to about ½-inch beyond the plate lip and tuck the rim of the dough underneath itself so that the edges are about ¼-inch beyond the plate lip.
 Flute the dough around the edges.

-Step 6: Chill the Dough Again
+Step 3: Chill the Dough Again and Blind Bake the Crust

 Chill the crust for 40 minutes in the refrigerator and then in the freezer for about 20 minutes to reduce shrinkage while the crust bakes.

 Move your oven rack to the center position and preheat your oven to 375 degrees.
-Then, press a doubled, 18-inch square of heavy-duty foil over the bottom, sides, and edges of the pie crust.
+Then, press a doubled, 18-inch square of heavy-duty aluminum foil over the bottom, sides, and edges of the pie crust.
 Fold back the edges of the foil to protect the fluted edge of the crust.

 Finally, evenly distribute metal or ceramic pie weights over the foil.